amiaopensource/av-python-carpentry/_episodes/03-transcoding-1-file.md

 - ""
 ---

 Alice has heard good things about saving space by using lossless compression on preservation master files.
-Perhaps she could use Python to generate new, lossless preservation masters.
+Perhaps she could find a way to use Python to generate new, lossless preservation masters.
 Alice is taking a big leap, copying code from all over the Internet (Stack Exchange, ffmprovisr, random forums).
-This is something people at all levels of coding skill do.
-While this code may initially not make sense, as you continue to work with it, it will make more sense.
+This is something that people with all levels of coding skill do on a regular basis, and while this code may initially not make sense, as you continue to work with it, things will become more clear.

 ## Python, FFmpeg, and Lossless Transcoding